Blast Corps: Development

 Nintendo published Blast Corps for their Nintendo 64.
 In its 1995 trade show preview, it was originally titled Blast Dozer, a name it retained for its Japanese release.
 (The team had considered other titles, including "Heavy Duty Heroes", "Blast Radius", and "Power Dozer".)
 Blast Corps was first released in Japan on March 21, 1997, and in North America three days later.
 Its European and Australian release followed on December 22.
 The game had been in production for just over a year.
+To promote the game, a three-part comic detailing the game's story was published in Nintendo Power issues #97–99, later released as a graphic novel by Dark Horse Comics.

 Reception

 The game received "universal acclaim", according to review aggregator Metacritic, and "unanimous critical success", according to Retro Gamer.
 Reviewers highly praised the novelty and variety of Blast Corps's gameplay.
-Peer Schneider of IGN, in particular, lauded the game's originality in an industry hesitant to take risks.
+Peer Schneider of IGN, in particular, lauded the game's originality.
 Trent Ward commented in GameSpot that the premise taps into childhood fantasies, while "the unique relationship between the terrain and the vehicles you pilot ensures that Blast Corps will exercise your mind as well as your reflexes".

 Reviewers struggled to master the game's controls.
 GamePro's Slo Mo praised this aspect of the game, saying that even mastering the extreme precision of the steering is fun, and rewards the player with both better gameplay technique and an appreciation for the strong distinction between the game's many vehicles.
 Schneider likewise overcame his initial concerns to appreciate the complexity of the controls and the differences between the vehicles.
 He considered the locked camera view restrictive when compared to the unrestricted 3D camera in the game's contemporaries.
 Schneider thought the game should have been longer, with fewer bonus levels and more main missions, though he did appreciate the pacing, design, and difficulty of the included levels.
 Slo Mo instead asserted that "Over 60 levels and hidden areas within hidden areas give you your money's worth".
 A Next Generation critic agreed, asserting that the vast size of the levels and numerous secrets and bonus areas make Blast Corps "one of the few Nintendo 64 games that justifies its exorbitant price tag".
 Shawn Smith and Sushi-X of Electronic Gaming Monthly (EGM) thought the game was repetitive, as did Computer and Video Games.
 The latter, though, praised Blast Corps's level design and difficulty progression.
 Ward had fewer reservations, writing that "basically what you have here is a game with great graphics, great sound, and a great premise.
 What's even more impressive is that the game doesn't really have any substantial flaws to speak of – unless you want to count lack of a two-player mode, which really isn't fair."
 Crispin Boyer of EGM wrote that the game's best feature was its "palpable sense of suspense" as the carrier advanced on resistant buildings.